idkfelix/year12/Media/SAT/SAT Final.md

 ## Act 3
 Now completely obsessed with the idea of landing a trick down the daunting stair set in hopes of going pro, the protagonist arrives at the skatepark and immediately sets up his phone to record himself as he skips any warm up and begins size up the obstacle.
 The protagonist throws himself down the drop slamming onto the hard pavement in front of his phone, only to get back up and is pictured repeating the same painful routine over and over.

 After much struggle the protagonist launches off the top of the stair set, positioned perfectly over the skateboard, moments away from settling his obsession and landing the trick that plagued his thoughts since the moment he imagined it.
 The protagonist hits the ground snapping his worn out deck, crushing his ankle in the process.
-Laying in pain he's pictured screaming from the agony with his phone by his side, barren of any contact from his seemingly close friends, the protagonist clutches his leg as he realises the real cost of his actions not just in physical harm but the
+Laying in pain he's pictured screaming from the agony with his phone by his side, barren of any contact from his seemingly close friends. the protagonist clutches his leg as he realises the real cost of his actions in not just physical harm but the self-isolation he's ignorantly sent himself into, now being left to fend for himself.
 # Audience Feedback
 ## Is the narrative coherent?
 > I think your narrative and the story line's progression is relatively clear, but the act annotations would make it easier for audiences to understand.